-- As indicated in Opinion 2/92, the reasoning followed in Opinion 1/94, delivered previously, did not in any way invalidate the conclusion reached in Opinion 1/76.
+- 43 The Commission submits that, according to Opinion 1/76, subsequently clarified by Opinion 1/94 of 15 November 1994 ([1994] ECR I-5267) and Opinion 2/92 of 24 March 1995 ([1995] ECR I-521), the Community has exclusive competence to conclude an international agreement, even in the absence of Community provisions in the area concerned, where the conclusion of such an agreement is necessary in order to attain the objectives of the Treaty in that area, such objectives being incapable of being attained merely by introducing autonomous common rules. - As indicated in Opinion 2/92, the reasoning followed in Opinion 1/94, delivered previously, did not in any way invalidate the conclusion reached in Opinion 1/76.
 The reference in paragraph 86 of Opinion 1/94 to the absence of an inextricable link between the attainment of freedom to provide services for nationals of the Member States and the treatment to be accorded in the Community to nationals of non-member countries concerns the area of services in general.
-In the field of air transport, however, purely internal measures would hardly be effective given the international nature of the activities carried on and the impossibility of separating the internal and external markets.
-It was for that reason, moreover, that, in a number of cases, it was found necessary to prescribe, through Community measures on air and sea transport, the treatment to be accorded to third-country carriers and to conclude the corresponding agreements. - The discrimination, the distortions of competition and the destabilisation of the Community market resulting from the bilateral 'open skies' agreements concluded by certain Member States prove that the aims pursued by the common air transport policy cannot be attained without the conclusion of an agreement between the Community and the United States of America. - In particular, the commitments in dispute, whether considered individually or in the perspective of their effect combined with that produced by the corresponding commitments entered into by other Member States, bring about changes in the structure of traffic flows towards the United States of America and allow American carriers to operate on the intra-Community market without being subject to all the obligations of the system established by Community rules, and to compete in this way with their Community counterparts.
+In the field of air transport, however, which by its nature involves cross-border movements and where internationalisation has been increasing, the Commission maintains that it is difficult to distinguish between 'internal' and 'external' questions.
+It was for that reason, moreover, that, in a number of cases, it was found necessary to prescribe, through Community measures on air and sea transport, the treatment to be accorded to third-country carriers and to conclude the corresponding agreements.

-- The necessity for Community action in relation to non-member countries is easy to establish, having regard to the provisions of the Treaty on transport.
-Although Article 84(2) of the Treaty does not define in advance the specific content of the provisions to be laid down for air transport, it specifically declares the procedural provisions of Article 75(3) of the EC Treaty (now, after amendment, Article 71(2) EC) to be applicable.
-The fact that Article 84(2) of the Treaty clearly gives the Community the power to conclude air transport agreements with non-member countries has, moreover, been demonstrated by its use as a legal basis for concluding such an agreement with the Kingdom of Norway and the Kingdom of Sweden in 1992. - The Danish Government submits that Opinion 1/76 is innovative in that it confers on the Community external competence in sectors in which it has not yet adopted internal rules, subject to the condition that the participation of the Community in an international agreement is necessary in order to attain a Treaty objective.
-According to the Danish Government, the conclusion by the Community of an air transport agreement with the United States of America is not necessary within the meaning of Opinion 1/76. - The Danish Government claims further that the external competence which may be vested in the Community pursuant to Opinion 1/76 only becomes exclusive once the Community has actually exercised that competence in order to conclude an international agreement.
-That interpretation is supported by Opinions 1/94 and 2/92.
-In the present case, since the Community has not yet concluded an air transport agreement with the United States of America, the Member States cannot, on the basis of Opinion 1/76, be prevented from concluding such an agreement with that country. - Referring to Article 84(2) of the Treaty, the Danish Government adds that, in the air transport sector, there are no provisions conferring on the Community institutions competence to negotiate with non-member countries, still less exclusive competence.
-It observes that, on the contrary, the Council, in its
+- 45 The discrimination, distortions of competition and the destabilisation of the Community market resulting from the bilateral 'open skies' agreements concluded by certain Member States prove that the aims pursued by the common air transport policy cannot be achieved without the conclusion of an agreement between the Community and the United States of America. - 46 In particular, the commitments in dispute, whether considered individually or in the perspective of their effect combined with that produced by the corresponding commitments entered into by other Member States, bring about changes in the structure of traffic flows towards the United States of America and allow American carriers to operate on the intra-Community market without being subject to all the obligations of the system established by Community rules, and to compete in this way with their Community counterparts. - 47 The necessity for Community action in relation to non-member countries is easy to establish, having regard to the provisions of the Treaty on transport.
+Even if Article 84(2) of the Treaty does not define in advance the specific content of the provisions to be laid down for air transport, it specifically declares the procedural provisions of Article 75(3) of the EC Treaty (now, after amendment, Article 71(2) EC) to be applicable.
+The fact that Article 84(2) of the Treaty clearly gives the Community the power to conclude air transport agreements with non-member countries has, moreover, been demonstrated by its use as a legal basis for concluding such an agreement with the Kingdom of Norway and the Kingdom of Sweden in 1992.